awawa-dev/HyperSerialESP32/README.md

 # Usage in HyperHDR

-Make sure you set `Refresh time` to zero, `Baudrate` to 2000000 and you enabled `HyperHDR's AWA protocol`.
+Make sure you are using HyperHDR v19beta2 or above, set `Refresh time` to zero, `Baudrate` to 2000000 and you enabled `HyperHDR's AWA protocol`.
 Enabling `White channel calibration` is optional, if you want to fine tune the white channel balance of your sk6812 RGBW LED strip.
 `ESP8266/ESP32 handshake` could help you to properly initialize the ESP device and enables statistics available in the logs (you must stop the LED device first to get them).